torfjelde/presentations/cambridge-julia-meetup/README.md

 ```
 This will download `MathJax` and `Reveal.js`, and then fix the local references in `presentation.html`.
 Then just open `presentation.html` in your browser and you're good to go!

+## Disclaimer
+Under no circumstance do I take any responsibility for monetary loss in the process of running an ice-cream parlour.
+The strategy outlined is by no means a guaranteed success despite the wording used in the presentation.